finos/common-domain-model/docs/product-model.md

 **Note:**
 The `partyReference` attribute in `Counterparty` is annotated with a `[metadata reference]`, which means that a reference to the party object can be passed in instead of a copy.
-In that case, the attribute\'s type must itself be annotated with a `[metadata key]`, so that it is referenceable via a key.
+In that case, the attribute's type must itself be annotated with a `[metadata key]`, so that it is referenceable via a key.
 The use of the key / reference mechanism is further detailed in the Rosetta DSL documentation.